-At the end of 2019, we had approximately 6,800 employees and about 5,450 contractors.
+At the end of 2020, we had approximately 6,850 employees and about 3,740 contractors.
 The majority of those employees and contractors were working at our operations in South and Central America, Mexico and Canada.
-Our Peruvian operations had the largest workforce with approximately 6,530 employees and contractors as of December 31, 2019, while our Mexican operations had over 3,050 total employees and contractors.
-Our Argentina and Bolivia operations had approximately 830 and 670 employees and contractors, respectively, and there were over 300 employees and contractors in Guatemala.
-In Canada, our operations had nearly 800 employees and contractors, and just over 60 persons worked for Pan American's head office in Vancouver, British Columbia at year-end.
+Our Peruvian operations had the largest workforce with approximately 4,770 employees and contractors as of December 31, 2020, while our Mexican operations had over 3,050 total employees and contractors.
+Our Argentina and Bolivia operations had approximately 860 and 620 employees and contractors, respectively, and there were nearly 350 employees and contractors in Guatemala.
+In Canada, our operations had nearly 870 employees and contractors, and nearly 70 persons worked for Pan American's head office in Vancouver, British Columbia at yearend.